helloworldawaits.com

 Vashlovani Reserve – Semi-desert treks and wild camping in Georgia’s “savanah.”

-Yes, but safer in pairs or with guides in remote areas, as cell coverage in the mountains is sparse.
+Yes, solo hiking in Georgia is possible, but it’s safer in pairs or with guides in remote mountain trails since cell coverage in the Caucasus mountains is often limited.

 The dartlo and omalo villages of tusheti are reachable only via death defying jeep rides and are UNESCO listed for medieval architecture alongside untouched landscapes.